-- This online safety policy has been written by BCFED, involving staff, learners and parents/carers, building on the Kent County Council/The Education People/Durham County Council online safety policy template, with specialist advice and input as required. - It takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2021, Early Years and Foundation Stage 2021 Working Together to Safeguard Children' 2018 and the Durham Safeguarding Children's Partnership procedures. - The purpose of BCFED online safety policy is to: - o Safeguard and protect all members of BCFED community online - Identify approaches to educate and raise awareness of online safety throughout the community - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology - \circ $\;$ Identify clear procedures to use when responding to online safety concerns. - BCFED identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
+- This online safety policy has been written by BCFED, involving staff, learners and parents/carers, building on the Kent County Council/The Education People/Durham County Council online safety policy template, with specialist advice and input as required. - It takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2023, Early Years and Foundation Stage, 'Working Together to Safeguard Children' 2018 and the Durham Safeguarding Children's Partnership procedures. - The purpose of this online safety policy is to: - o Safeguard and protect all members of our school community online - Identify approaches to educate and raise awareness of online safety throughout the community - Enable all staff to work safely and responsibly, to role model positive behaviour online and to manage professional standards and practice when using technology - o Identify clear procedures to use when responding to online safety concerns. - Our school identifies that the issues classified within online safety are considerable, but can be broadly categorised into four areas of risk: - o Content: being exposed to illegal, inappropriate or harmful material - o Contact: being subjected to harmful online interaction with other users - o Conduct: personal online behaviour that increases the likelihood of, or causes, harm - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+We will report any concerns to the Anti-Phishing Working Group